Skip to content

 The charming village of Porquerolles

-As soon as you arrive at the port, you will be captivated by the island: behind the boats tied up to the quay, the first houses can be seen, surrounded by lush vegetation.
+As soon as you arrive in port, you'll be struck by the island's charm: behind the boats moored at the quay, the first houses appear, surrounded by lush vegetation.

 Sublime landscapes and beaches

-To discover the rest of the island you can choose between several delightful routes...
+To discover the island, you can choose between several routes and several wonders...

-In summer the cicadas sing to their hearts content... reminding you that you are in Provence and not in a tropical island at the other end of the earth...
+In summer, the cicadas join in these sumptuous landscapes to remind you that you're in Provence and not on a heavenly island on the other side of the world...

-Please note: in order to preserve the beauty of the island, the number of tourists is now limited.
+Please note: to preserve the island's beauty, tourist numbers are now limited.
 Remember to book your crossing and accommodation in advance!

 What to see

-14th century Fort Ste Agathe housing an underwater archeological exhibition (from June to September).
+14th century Fort Sainte Agathe housing an underwater archeological exhibition (from June to September).

 Church (1850) and the chemin de croix.